Accounting

 Offered Either Fall or Spring; Lecture hours:3; Repeatable

 Topic for this course is specific to the semester the course is offered and will be listed in the course description at the time of registration.
-Prerequisites, if any, will be set by the instructor of each course.
+Prerequisites, if any, will be set by the instructor.

 ACFM 367.
 The Global Flow of Capital.
 1 Credit.